ngeiswei/reasoning-bio-as-xp/benchmarks/db-ratio/README.md

 minimizing errors within the range of 0.4 to 0.7.
-Another aspect that was not benchmarked but is important is the reduction in RAM allowing the miner to be run on a 16GB machine for values of `db-ratio` of 0.5 or below, while a value 1.0 requires 32GB of RAM.
+Another aspect that was not benchmarked but is important is the reduction in RAM allowing the miner to be run on a 16GB machine for values of `db-ratio` of 0.5 or below, while a value of 1.0 requires 32GB of RAM.